How to Choose Rock Climbing Shoes

 Have you ever noticed in climbing videos when climbers wear two different shoes?
 Apart from being a bold fashion statement, they are actually utilizing the best, most optimal features of each footwear for specific pieces of footwork.
 In other words, some shoes are suitable for heel hooking but might not be the best for edging.

 Around the gym, we often see the same popular shoes flashed around: La Sportiva Solutions, Butora Acro, FiveTen Hiangles, Evolv Shamans, Scarpa Origin.
-Try not to fall into the trap of buying shoes because they are trendy at your gym.
+Try not to fall into the trap of buying shoes because they are trendy for gym climbing.
 That happens more often than you’d think.
-I remember once in college walking into the gym and seeing the strongest guy in there wearing Scarpa Instinct VS’s.
+I remember walking into the gym once in college and seeing the strongest guy in there wearing Scarpa Instinct VS’s.
 Two weeks later?
 Boom!
 Orange feet everywhere!

 Let’s get into it.
 Here are my tips for choosing climbing shoes: